 Student Maintenance Grant

-- Grants are means tested and if you work (legally and paying tax) during the summer or while studying, this income will also be counted when you apply for a grant.
+- Grants are means tested based on your parents' income, and if you work (legally and paying tax) during the summer or while studying, this income will also be counted when you apply for a grant.

 - You cannot get a maintenance grant if you are on a Back to Education Allowance or a VTOS allowance.